-VC Seth Bannon on how a Biden administration might best support climate startups – TechCrunch
+VC Seth Bannon on how a Biden administration could best support climate startups – TechCrunch

 It’s too soon to know who will win the U.S. election tomorrow.
 Tomorrow may even be too soon to know who wins the election.
 But it’s always a good time to talk with investors about how they’re thinking about the future, and some can’t help but ponder the possibilities if Joe Biden wins the race.

-Among these are venture capitalists who are focused on climate change and who are excited by the prospect of a president who sees climate change as an existential threat, especially after the work of the Trump administration, which has officially reversed, rolled back, or revoked 70 environmental rules and regulations over the last four years.
+Among these are venture capitalists who are focused on climate change and who are excited by the prospect of a president who sees climate change as an existential threat, especially after the work of the Trump administration, which has officially reversed, rolled back or revoked 70 environmental rules and regulations over the last four years.

 Seth Bannon, whose seed-stage venture firm Fifty Years is focused on impact investing, is among those willing to ponder a President Biden and how his administration could most effectively boost climate tech while simultaneously dealing with COVID-19 and the economy.
 We had a quick chat about it earlier today.